-Dr. Haddad, a New York native, received his medical degree from New York Medical College in 1983.
-Upon completion of his specialty training at Wayne State University’s Kresge Eye Institute and ophthalmology board certification, he decided to stay and raise his family of four in the Metro-Detroit area and founded the Laser Eye Institute in 1987.
-His vision for the Laser Eye Institute is to not only improve the life and vision of each patient, but also a constant commitment to the advancement of laser technology and the LASIK procedure for all surgeons.
+Always at the forefront of research and technology, Dr. Haddad is well respected in his field and recognized as a leader in vision correction.
+Dr. Haddad, a native New Yorker, received his medical degree from New York Medical College in 1983.
+Upon completion of his specialty training at Wayne State University’s Kresge Eye Institute and ophthalmology board certification, he decided to stay in the area and raise his family of four in Metro-Detroit, where he founded the Laser Eye Institute in 1987.
+His vision for the Laser Eye Institute is to not only to improve the life and vision of each patient, but also an unwavering commitment to the advancement of laser technology and the LASIK procedure for all surgeons.

-His noteworthy contributions to the field include developing the Custom RK procedure in the 1990s, improving the tracking technology used in today’s lasers, and providing ongoing ophthalmology education to his peers as a lecturing member of ASCRS (American Society of Cataract and Refractive Surgery).
-He is also a member and lecturer at the American Academy of Ophthalmology, the International Society of Refractive Surgery, the Aspen Corneal Society, and the World Excimer Laser Forum.
+His noteworthy contributions to the field of vision correction include: developing the Custom RK procedure in the 1990s; improving the tracking technology used in today’s lasers; and providing ongoing ophthalmological educational programs to his peers as a lecturing member with the American Society of Cataract and Refractive Surgeons, the American Academy of Ophthalmology, the International Society of Refractive Surgery, the Aspen Corneal Society, European Society of Cataract and Refractive Surgeons, and the International Excimer Laser Forum.

 In 1995 Dr. Haddad discovered a new method for improving RK (Radial Keratotomy), which increase the predictability and safety of this vision correction surgical procedure.
 His procedure, named Custom RK became the preferred method in the mid to late 1990s and was published in the respected medical journal, Ophthalmology Times.